the0demiurge/Deep-Reinforcement-Learning/README.md

 # Features

 - Full deep reinforcement learning structure in a single file
-- One-to-one correspondence structure and naming with pseudo-code in papers
+- One-to-one correspondence with the structure and naming in the paper
 - Most simplified coding

 # Run